BruceWin/GDPRChallenge/README.md

 ## Unit Tests
 The unit test project is named UnitTests.UpdateRetainUntilDate.
-The tests in this project are self contained and do not reach out to CDS (while the tests in the integration test project do).
+The tests in this project are self contained and do not reach out to Dataverse (while the tests in the integration test project do).
 These tests could be executed within a build pipeline.

 Run the tests with VS2019 Test Explorer.

 ## Integration Tests
 The integration test project is named IntegrationTests.UpdateRetainUntilDate.
-These tests connect to CDS.
+These tests connect to Dataverse.
 These tests are useful for during development.
-They allow for the code to be tested outside of the CDS event execution pipeline.
+They allow for the code to be tested outside of the Dataverse event execution pipeline.
+The test within this project is basically a console app.

 Before running the test update the App.config file with crmUrl, clientId, and clientSecret.
 NB: do not check the test project App.config file into source control, as it contains credentials.